grafana/thema/docs/authoring.md

 ## Scaffolding

-Thema lineages require only two fields to be explicitly defined: `Name`, and `seqs`.
+Thema lineages require only two fields to be explicitly defined: `name`, and `seqs`.

-`Name` is the identifier for the thing schematized by the lineage.
+`name` is the identifier for the thing schematized by the lineage.
 This should be a simple name, not a fully-qualified one - that's for later.
 We'll call our thing [`"Ship"`](https://github.com/grafana/thema/blob/main/FAQ.md#where-does-the-name-thema-come-from).

 `seqs` contains the list of all sequences of all schemas within the lineage, and the lenses that map between them.
 It's basically a two-dimensional array.